pdf-icon

 scan: true

-The GPIO pins depend on the host device you use.
-For example, when using Atom Lite as the host:
+The GPIO pins here will vary depending on the controller used.
+For example, using Atom Lite as the controller:

 # I2C Bus on Grove Port (HY2.0-4P)